gaesigua/andikaCollect-backend/README.md

 We need your help to make this project as useful as possible!
 Please see the [Contribution Guide](https://github.com/getodk/central-backend/blob/master/CONTRIBUTING.md) for detailed information on discussion forums, project policies, code guidelines, and an overview of the software architecture.

-## Using ODK Central Backend
+## Using andikaCollect Backend

-For information on how to install and deploy ODK Central Backend for use as an ODK server, please see [these instructions](https://github.com/getodk/central) on the ODK Central repository.
+For information on how to install and deploy andikaCollect Backend for use as an andikaCollect server, please see [these instructions](https://github.com/getodk/central) on the andikaCollect repository.
 For information on how to set up a development environment for this server to help contribute to it, please skip to the next section.

 ### Command line scripts